febog/mushu-emotes/README.md

 ## Environment variables

-The code needs two environment variables to work:
+The code needs one environment variable to work:

 - `TWITCH_USER_ID_MUSHU`: The Twitch user ID of the channel we want to retrieve the emotes from